locoframework/loco-rails/README.md

 You can see that it affects UX significantly.

 Another approach is to render static page or very light and fast page (with placeholders for example).
 Then, transfer logic responsible for fetching and presenting data to proper abstract JavaScript views.
 How you'll organize code is up to you.
 You can have main view with subviews or just few equivalent views.
 Simpler is better.
-How to notify front-end about new events?
+How to notify front-end code about new events?
 Do you remember `emit` method?
 So just `emit` signal on server-side and receive it by all *connected* JavaScript objects.
 And you already know, where the JavaScript logic is located.
 Here is how rendering page this way is look like:

 ![async rendering](https://dl.dropboxusercontent.com/u/1493174/loco-rails/2.gif)